k8snetworkplumbingwg/multi-networkpolicy-iptables/demo/README.md

 You can the log in to the alpine pod and check the [iptables rules](demo/iptables.log) that are enforcing the policy:
+(note: this rule might be different from yours because we may change iptable generation rules...)

 ```
 kubectl exec -ti alpine -- /bin/sh
 ...